Getting Started with the Decision Analyzer Tool¶

 Consider using virtual environments: Global installations can cause conflicts with other Python projects.
 Consider switching to the “uv” or “pip + venv” methods for better project isolation.

-Launching the Decision Analyzer¶
+Launching the Decision Analysis Tool¶

-uv run pdstools run decision_analyzer
+uv run pdstools decision_analyzer

 First activate your virtual environment, then: